ralmario/ExData_Plotting1/README.md

-(Check the *Assignment Notes* section for details about on my project.)
+(Check the *Project Notes* section for details about on my project.)

 ## Introduction